 *Include one three-hour segment during the fall on the importance of Play in Relational approaches to work with children and adults

-Semester 2: A. Development in Context
+A. Development in Context

 B. Clinical illustrations of development in context, and bridging developmental theory and work with adults

-C. Small Group supervision
+C. Small Group supervision (required for year One)

-Year Two
+Year Two:

-Fall: A. History and (R)evolutions in psychoanalytic theory
+A. History and (R)evolutions in psychoanalytic theory

 B. Engaging Difference in the Psychoanalytic Dyad

-Spring: A. Intergenerational Transmission of Trauma: From Parent to Child
+A. Intergenerational Transmission of Trauma: From Parent to Child

 B. Building on theory: Elements of Relational technique

-*Optional Child Intensive Year - -can be taken instead of or alongside Year 3 of the full analytic training
+*Optional Child Intensive Year -- can be taken instead of or alongside Year 3 of the full analytic training

-Fall: A. Child's play embedded in context, working with parental subjectivity
+A. Child's play embedded in context, working with parental subjectivity

 B. Case conference

-Spring: A. Development Reworked: Emergence and Adolescence
+A. Development Reworked: Emergence and Adolescence

 B. Case conference